Transfer Learning for Kernel-based Regression: Theoretical Guarantees

-Note that the established convergence rate in Theorem \ref{thm3} involves two terms.
-The first term is almost the same as the convergence rate of ${\cal A}_h$-TKRR in Theorem \ref{theorem_1} and the inferior over $h\ge 0$ guarantees the robustness of SA-TKRR in the sense that it automatically selects an optimal $h$.
-The second term is the aggregation error and it is of order ${1}/{n_0}$ up to some log terms.
-It is clear that the second term is asymptotically negligible compared to the dominated first term.
-Thus, SA-TKRR can asymptotically reach the nearly optimal rate.
-It is also worthy pointing out that the established convergence rate in Theorem \ref{thm3} is at least faster than $O_P((n_{{\cal A}_0}+n_0)^{-\frac{2r}{2r+\alpha}}+\frac{\log m \log n_0}{n_0})$, which consists of the convergence rate of the standard KRR using the data $\{\mathcal{S}^{(k)}\}_{k\in \{0\}\cup {\cal A}_0}$ plus an additional negligible aggregation error.
-This suggests that SA-TKRR can automatically detect the transferable source data to enhance the generalization performance in the target study.
+The established convergence rate of SA-TKRR in Theorem \ref{theorem_4} involves two components.
+The first corresponds to the best achievable rate of ${\cal A}_h$-TKRR across all values of $h$, while the second accounts for the error of performing aggregation in SA-TKRR.
+The latter is of order ${\log m \log n_0}/{n_0}$, which is asymptotically negligible compared to the dominant first term, up to $\log$ factors.
+It is also worth mentioning that $\cA_h$-TKRR may have degraded performance compared to the standard KRR using the target data alone when $h$ is sufficiently large since some sources may differ significantly from the target data.
+In contrast, the convergence rate in \cref{theorem_4} is at least faster than $O_P((n_{{\cal A}_0}+n_0)^{-\frac{2r}{2r+\alpha}}+{\log m \log n_0}/{n_0})$, aligning with the convergence rate of the standard KRR using the data $\{\mathcal{S}^{(k)}\}_{k\in \{0\}\cup {\cal A}_0}$ plus an additional negligible aggregation error.
+We also note that the first part $(n_{{\cal A}_0}+n_0)^{-\frac{2r}{2r+\alpha}}$ is faster than $n_0^{-\frac{2r}{2r+\alpha}}$, and degrades to $n_0^{-\frac{2r}{2r+\alpha}}$ when ${\cal A}_0=\emptyset$.
+Overall, SA-TKRR can automatically adapt to the optimal choice of $h$ and detect transferable source data to enhance the generalization performance in the target domain.
+It is also worth pointing that in Theorem \ref{theorem_4}, the choice of parameters $\lambda^{(\ell)}_1$ and $\lambda^{(\ell)}_2$ depends on the oracle quantity ${\cal A}_{h_{\ell}}$.
+This choice is primarily used from the perspective of theoretical analysis and in practice, some data-driven strategy, such as cross-validation, can be applied to choose $\lambda^{(\ell)}_1$ and $\lambda^{(\ell)}_2$.